zenstackhq/zenstack-docs/docs/reference/server-adapters/api-handlers/rest.md

 #### Including related resources

 You can use the `include` query parameter to include related resources in the response.
-The value of the parameter can be a single field name or a comma-separated list of fields names.
+The value of the parameter is a comma-separated list of fields names.
 Field names can contain dots to reach into nested relationships.

 When including related resources, the response data takes the form of [Compound Documents](https://jsonapi.org/format/#document-compound-documents) and contains a `included` field carrying normalized related resources.
 E.g.: